felipeochoa/minecart/README.rst

 Installation
 ------------

 Currently only Python 2.7 is supported.
-Plans for supporting 3.4+ (using
+3.4+ support (using
 |pdfminer.six|_) is planned.

 1. The easy way: ``pip instal minecart``